MUNEC-SNOW/DesignPattern/README.md

     objects.
 However, the object which need to be instantiate is chosen by the child clas.
 Factory function make te instanitiate delay from class to its child class.
+## 5 Singleton Pattern
+    Singleton is a pattern which make sure that only one
+    instantce of the object will be create, and provides a global access point.